1896 United States presidential election in Indiana

 A presidential election was held in Indiana on November 3, 1896, as part of the 1896 United States presidential election.
 The Republican ticket of the former governor of Ohio William McKinley and the former president of the New Jersey Senate Garret Hobart defeated the Democratic and Populist ticket of the former U.S. representative from Nebraska's 1st congressional district William Jennings Bryan and the president of the Maine Central Railroad Arthur Sewall.
 McKinley defeated Bryan in the national election with 271 electoral votes.

 General election

 Summary

-Indiana chose 15 electors on a statewide general ticket.
-Nineteenth-century election laws required voters to vote directly for members of the Electoral College rather than for president.
-This sometimes resulted in small differences in the number of votes cast for electors pledged to the same presidential candidate, if some voters did not vote for all the electors nominated by a party.
-This table reflects the statewide popular vote as calculated by Svend Petersen.